carl24k/fight-churn/README.md

 ### 2.2 Configuring How Listings Run

-Your schema must be *configured* to run each example.
+Your schema must be *configured* to run each listing.
 The `churnsim2` (default) schema has entries created for it already, but if you want to run the code on your own data you will need to enter your own configuration.
-Also if you want to change how the examples are run on `churnsim2` this section will explain how to do it.
+Also if you want to change how the listings are run on `churnsim2` this section will explain how to do it.

-The configuration files are all in folder `examples/conf` and each schema has a configuration file that must have a name that is `<schema_name>_examples.json`.
-So the configuration for the `churnsim2` data set is in the file `churnsim2_examples.json`.
+The configuration files are all in folder `listings/conf` and each schema has a configuration file that must have a name that is `<schema_name>_listings.json`.
+So the configuration for the `churnsim2` data set is in the file `churnsim2_listings.json`.
 The configuration his a JSON with the following structure:

 1. The top level are keys for the chapters, "chap2", "chap3", etc.